jlsuarezs/metho/KNOWN ISSUES.md

 - Input's placeholder may flicker on scroll
 - Viewport is shrunk down when using the searchbar
 - App will crash when trying to scan a barcode (iOS 9.0.x - iPod Touch 5)
+- Changing of view too fast may crash the tab

 ## iOS 10

 - Using `enter` to confirm adding a source or project will keep keyboard open
 - Keyboard will always shrink the viewport
 - Keyboard will remain open after solving a source's error or warning